 We don’t shy away from tough questions.
 Difficult questions are an opportunity to provide valuable context around decisions we’ve made as a company.

-By providing answers, we’re not only able to clear up misunderstandings, we also show that our leadership values transparency and has confidence in the company’s direction.
+By providing answers, we’re not only able to clear up misunderstandings, but we also show that our leadership values transparency and has confidence in the company’s direction.

 “Difficult questions are an opportunity to provide valuable context around company decisions.”